dataloop/dataloop-support/docs/nagios/plugin_deployment_models.md

+_**PLEASE NOTE:** We have recently rebranded and changed our name from Dataloop.IO to Outlyer.
+Our agent is still called “dataloop agent”, and relevant code reflects the old name (Dataloop) as well.
+Thank you for your patience as we update everything._

 # Plugin Deployment Models

 ## 1. Default  Mode (centralised configuration)

-In this model you create your plugins in the Dataloop web UI.
-They get stored centrally within your Dataloop account and can be edited and tested using our built-in plugin editor.
+In this model you create your plugins in the Outlyer web UI.
+They get stored centrally within your Outlyer account and can be edited and tested using our built-in plugin editor.
 You can add these plugins to either agents directly, or tags of agents, so that they deploy instantly and start returning metrics that can be used on dashboards and in alert rules.

 ![nagios plugins](../img/nagios_plugins.png)

-There are two problems this mode solves;  firstly getting adoption so that more people can collaborate on increasing your monitoring coverage, and secondly reducing the round trip time between knowing what to measure and having those metrics available to use (improving the ooda loop).
+There are two problems this mode solves; firstly, getting adoption so that more people can collaborate on increasing your monitoring coverage, and secondly, reducing the round trip time between knowing what to measure and having those metrics available to use (improving the OODA loop).